techidaily/site-games-able/source/_posts/high-fidelity-horizons-and-hurdles-the-story-of-pimax-crystal.md

  Apart from being able to show your eye movements in applications like VRChat, and setting your IPD automatically, this eye tracking can be also be used for Dynamic Foveated Rendering—which means only rendering the details for the bit you’re actually looking at.
 This is something the PSVR2 has also implemented.
 Since your peripheral vision is blurred anyway, it doesn’t need the same amount of details as what you’re directly looking at.
 So you should be able to get some degree of performance boost.

  However, the game must also support DFR to get a benefit.
-I found a[user-submitted list of titles and the claimed boosts](https://docs.google.com/spreadsheets/d/16GNwXAVCjUF9vCW6ubiUPQT00hZ7hRT5K%5FsbO6P9nYc/edit#gid=0) .
+I found a [user-submitted list of titles and the claimed boosts](https://docs.google.com/spreadsheets/d/16GNwXAVCjUF9vCW6ubiUPQT00hZ7hRT5K%5FsbO6P9nYc/edit#gid=0) .
 Note that some games are natively supported, and some you must configure to use a different driver.

  I tried a handful of these, and in practice, it made no difference to my performance.
 The problem, as I understand it, is that because my system is unable to achieve 90fps, it targets 45fps and opts to interpolate frames in between for the best experience.
 Even with eye tracking on, the performance boost of perhaps 5-15fps (I'm guessing there, because again, I couldn't actually measure a framerate boost) wasn’t enough to make a difference—so it still targets 45fps.
 Unfortunately, I found no way of disabling this automatic frame interpolation in SteamVR.